Key Takeaways

 The point-to-point method is one of the most common indexing methods for annuities.
 When the growth of an annuity is tied to an equity market index, annuity providers can use the point-to-point method to measure the index’s performance.

-Point-to-point is the most straightforward method of calculating an indexed annuity’s performance.
+Point-to-point is the most straightforward method of calculating a fixed index annuity’s performance.
 All an annuity provider has to do is find the difference between the index’s value on the first day of the annuity’s term and the value on the last day of the term.
 Any fluctuations that occur throughout the annuity’s term are disregarded.

 If the index shows an increase in value at the end of the period, a percentage of that growth is credited to the annuity contract after provisions such as a participation rate or rate cap.
 But if the index’s value is lower at the end of the period, the indexed annuity will not lose any value.

 Instead, the annuity provider will credit a minimum guaranteed return to the contract.
-The minimum rate of an indexed annuity varies by provider, but a typical guarantee is 3% interest on 90% of the premium value.
+The minimum rate of a fixed index annuity varies by provider, but a typical guarantee is 3% interest on 90% of the premium value.

 A variation of point-to-point is the high-water mark method.
 Both contracts credit interest at the end of the annuity’s term.
 However, the high-water mark compares the starting index value with its highest value on an anniversary date of the annuity, rather than just taking the value on the contract’s last day.